Carmen Sandiego (TV series): Premise

 An orphan girl codenamed Black Sheep was found on the side of a road in Buenos Aires, Argentina, roughly 20 years ago and is raised and trained to become a master thief by a group of villains who double as the faculty at V.I.L.E.
 Academy, a school for thieves and secret criminal organization, located on the Isle of V.I.L.E. in the Canary Islands.

 Black Sheep considers the island and faculty her home and family until she learns the organization's true nature.
 After seeing how much harm V.I.L.E causes, she goes rogue, escapes the island at the age of 19, and adopts the name Carmen Sandiego.
 Now, in her early 20s, she seeks to take down V.I.L.E. by stealing things they have already stolen, returning them to their rightful place or owner and stopping their future heists and plans from being executed.
 Carmen's friends and team are white-hat hacker Player, who works as recon tech support, and Boston siblings Zack (former race car driver) and Ivy (car mechanic/tech repairwoman) who help her on-site and often act as distractions or operate various get-away vehicles.
 She treats each one of them with care like they're her own family, and together, they set out to thwart V.I.L.E.'s criminal schemes all while on the run from the mysterious law enforcement agency, A.C.M.E., who have set their sights on arresting V.I.L.E and Carmen, whom they suspect has connections to V.I.L.E.

 A recurring theme is that both V.I.L.E. and A.C.M.E. make mistaken assumptions about Carmen's actions and intentions.

 In season one, Carmen is a modern-day Robin Hood, traveling the globe, stealing from V.I.L.E. and giving back to its victims.
 Cloaked in red, she is accompanied by her hacker Player, and her best friends Zack and Ivy.
 Carmen is publicly perceived as a master criminal by most law enforcement agencies due to the sheer scale and theatricality of her heists.
-We follow her escapades and learn why she became a super thief and get to determine not only where, but "who" in the world is Carmen Sandiego?.
+The audience follows her escapades and learns why she became a super thief, getting to determine not only where, but "who" in the world is Carmen Sandiego?.